BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_3_Using_BIP32_in_Libwally.md

   struct ext_key *key_address;
   lw_response = bip32_key_from_parent_alloc(key_external,0,BIP32_FLAG_KEY_PRIVATE,&key_address);
 ```
-> :warning: **WARNING::** At some point in this hierarchy, you must decide to generate `BIP32_FLAG_KEY_PUBLIC` instead of `BIP32_FLAG_KEY_PRIVATE`.
+> :warning: **WARNING::** At some point in this hierarchy, you might decide to generate `BIP32_FLAG_KEY_PUBLIC` instead of `BIP32_FLAG_KEY_PRIVATE`.
 Obviously this decision will be based on your security and your needs, but remember that you only need a public key to generate the actual address.

 ### Generating an Address

 Finally, you're ready to generate an address from your final key.
-All you do is run `wally_bbip32_to_addr_segwit` with your final key and a description of what sort of address this is.
+All you do is run `wally_bip32_to_addr_segwit` using your final key and a description of what sort of address this is.
 ```
   char *segwit;
   lw_response = wally_bip32_key_to_addr_segwit(key_address,"tb",0,&segwit);